thomasgeissl/ofPackageManager/README.md

 ## Usage
 ### Installation

+On Linux you need to install libgit: `sudo apt install libgit`.

 You can download a fresh version of openFrameworks, as well as ofPackageManager and its depedencies via the following commands. cd into your preferred installation directory, e.g. `mkdir ~/.ofPackageMananger && cd ~./ofPackageManager`
 ```